MANAGEMENT AND ACCOUNTING WEB

 A case study that implemented CBPA showed surprising results.
 The case study was done on a steel manufacturer, and there ultimate constraint was machine hours on one particular machine.
 First, the company needed to cost their products using ABM.
 The product costing results from ABM provided different information regarding per pound profit compared to hourly profit.
 Based on the bottleneck, an optimum product mix was developed.

 The case also provided information in regards to the industry and customers of the company.
 Certain factors should be considered when developing an ultimate product mix.
 By determining their hourly profits per product, the company was able to gauge their customers’ needs.
 The company was able to enter into a contract that required their most profitable product.
 Determining the costs of some of their less profitable products provided the company with valuable information.
-The company determined outsourcing the product would be more beneficial to their operations.
+The company determined that outsourcing the product would be more beneficial to their operations.

 The development of CBPA sometimes develops a related constraint based on the new product mix.
 The company must analyze the new constraint and determine changes that are necessary to increase profits.
 Again, in this case the company chose to maximize the most profitable product, and to outsource the product they would no longer be able to produce.